moothes/OmniCare/readme.md

 Source code for our paper "OmniCare: A multimodal framework bridging molecular, tissue, and clinical data for generalizable cancer outcome prediction".

 ## Preparing data
-The in-house data used in this study are not publicly available due to patient privacy protection requirements.
-Access to the private data can be granted upon reasonable request to the corresponding author, subject to a data usage agreement and institutional approval.
-Publicly available datasets used in this study are accessible as follows.

 --TCGA data, including pathology images, demographics, mRNA expression profiles, and pathology reports, are available at [images](https://portal.gdc.cancer.gov), [demographics and genomics](https://www.cbioportal.org), and [reports](https://github.com/cpystan/Wsi-Caption), respectively.